 - Remember that real Christmas trees have been living things; the right care and attention will make a big difference to how long they last.
 Keep it away from heat sources such as radiators and open fires and remember to top up the tree stand or water basis before it drops below the base of the trunk.
-By following these simple care steps, a Nordmann Fir tree, for example, will comfortably last 5 weeks in the home.
+By following these simple care steps, a Nordmann Fir tree, for example, will comfortably last up to 3 weeks in the home.

 - If you're buying a Nordmann Silver Fir Christmas tree, you'll have no problem buying and installing it in the home in mid to late November.
 For Norway Spruce trees, we normally recommend waiting until December once advent calendars have started to be opened.

 - Many people do put their tree up in the home immediately after bringing it home or having it delivered, but this doesn't have to be the way.
 If you're buying early due to commitments on other weekends there is no harm in keeping your tree in a cool, dry place such as a shed or outbuilding with the trunk dunked in a buck of water for as long as you need to.
 Traditionally Roman Catholics waited under after noon on Christmas Eve to put up their tree.

 - Most people opt for the first weekend in December to install their tree.
 We normally still have plenty of stock left in the second weekend of December too.
 We would recommend buying before the third weekend in December where possible, especially if demand has been high earlier in the month.